Tuna Tartare

 2. Selecting the Right Tuna

-Sushi-grade tuna is essential for making tuna tartare because it ensures the fish has been safely frozen and handled to eliminate harmful parasites.
-Since the dish is served raw, using fresh and safe tuna is critical for both taste and health.
+Sushi-grade tuna is essential for making tuna tartare, as it ensures the fish has been properly frozen and handled to eliminate harmful parasites.
+The freshness and safety of the tuna are critical, given that the dish is served raw.

 3. Essential Ingredients and Flavor Profiles

-Tuna tartare combines simple, high-quality ingredients to create a fresh and flavorful dish.
+Tuna tartare relies on simple, high-quality ingredients to create its fresh and flavorful profile.
 Essential components include:

 • Avocado: Adds a creamy texture and mild flavor, balancing the tuna’s richness.